Believe it or not, seizures don’t just happen to humans.

 Natural Remedies for Seizures in Dogs – Dog Seizure Treatment that Works

 Seizures and epilepsy in dogs can be frustrating, because your dog may often recover before you even make it in to see your veterinarian.
-But there are plenty of natural remedies available to help with your epileptic dog.
+But there are plenty of natural remedies for canine seizures available to help with your epileptic dog.

 Aside from the anti-inflammatory effects, canine dietary habits should also strive to strengthen your dog’s overall immune system function.
 A robust immunity response is vital in preventing relatively small issues from becoming serious health issues.
 Researchers are currently working on studies that examine the relationship between immune system health and the onset of seizures.